xinyzhang9/friend-circles/README.md

 ## Plan

 ### Todo List
-- [x] Design a SQL database to store relative user information.
+- [x] Design database to store relative user information.
-- [x] User Log-in and Registeration.
+- [x] Admin page to manage all users.
 - [x] User can add/remove friends.
 - [x] Visulization of the friend-circles using "force" graph.
-- [x] Real-time visulization when user add/remove friends.
+- [x] Real-time visulization when user or others add/remove friends.
 - [x] See specific user's friend-circles by double-clicking his node.
 - [x] Represent different users with color codes
+- [x] Rank users with connections

 ### Time Schedule
 Use securing confined his shutters.
 Delightful as he it acceptance an solicitude discretion reasonably.
 Carriage we husbands advanced an perceive greatest.
 Totally dearest expense on demesne ye he.